Santa Ana Volcano Hike – Everything You Need to Know

 This is also the only location along the hike with bathrooms.
 They cost $0.15 USD to use.

-The Santa Ana Volcano Hike isn’t dangerous per say, but there have been violent robberies on the trail in the past and by having an armed police officer escort the groups each day prevents these types of people from hanging out on the trail.
-In my opinion, it is a small price to pay for a piece of mind.
+The Santa Ana Volcano Hike isn’t dangerous per se, but there have been violent robberies on the trail in the past, and by having an armed police officer escort the groups each day prevents these types of people from hanging out on the trail.
+In my opinion, it is a small price to pay for peace of mind.

 Weather on the Santa Ana Volcano Hike (and why this is so important)

-The Santa Ana Volcano is known to be frequently struck by lightning.
-For this reason, as well as heavy rains creating rock slides, you will not be allowed to hike in the rain.
+Santa Ana Volcano is known to be frequently struck by lightning.
+For this reason as well as heavy rains creating rock slides, you will not be allowed to hike in the rain.